Hardangerjøkulen

-Hardangerjøkulen (Hardanger Glacier) is the sixth largest glacier in mainland Norway.
-It is located in the municipalities of Eidfjord and Ulvik in Vestland county.
+Hardangerjøkulen (lit.
+'Hardanger Glacier') is the sixth largest glacier in mainland Norway.
+It is located in Eidfjord Municipality and Ulvik Municipality in Vestland county.
 It is located about 16 km northeast of the village of Eidfjord, about 5 km south of the village of Finse, and about 20 km west of the village of Haugastøl.

 Hardangerjøkulen's highest point is at 1863 m above sea level.

-Hardangerjøkulen's highest point is 1,863 m above sea level, and is the highest point in Hordaland county.
+Hardangerjøkulen's highest point is 1863 m above sea level, and is the highest point in Hordaland county.
 Its lowest point is 1,050 m above sea level.
 The largest measured ice thickness on Hardangerjøkulen was 380 m, but it has been getting thinner during the 20th century.

 Accessibility

 The glacier can be accessed by skis from the north in the winter, from the village of Finse, which is only accessible by stopping at Finse Station on the Bergen Line railway.

 Recent history

 The 1980 movie Star Wars: Episode V – The Empire Strikes Back used Hardangerjøkulen as a filming location, for scenes of the ice planet Hoth, although in the battle scene, miniatures were used on a set that used microscopic glass bubbles and baking soda to mimic the snowy territory.